jaychsu/algorithm/topic/language/php/README.md

 | `xor`        | `$a xor $b`   | Returns `true` if **either** `$a` and `$b` is `true`, but **NOT both**. |
 | `!`          | `!$a`         | Returns `true` if `$a` is falsy.                             |

+## Template

+- `include`: continue if file was not found. `require`: throw error if file was not found.

 ## `String`

 - `""` supports escape character and html tag, but `''` do NOT.